Linear Koszul Duality II - Coherent sheaves on perfect sheaves: Linear Koszul duality

 where the differential is the sum of a Koszul-type differential and of the usual differential on the tensor product $\calS \otimes \sheafHom(\calM,\calI_{\Omega})$.
-(Note that this dg-module might not be quasi-coherent.)

-\item The covariant Koszul duality $\overline{\scra}$ may seem more appealing than the contravariant duality $K_{\Omega}$.
+(Note that this dg-module might not be quasi-coherent.) \item The covariant Koszul duality $\overline{\scra}$ may seem more appealing than the contravariant duality $K_{\Omega}$.
 However, the category $\calD(\calT\Mod_-)$ is not very interesting since it does not contain the free module $\calT$ in general.
 In particular, the equivalence $\overline{\scra}$ will not yield an equivalence for locally finitely generated dg-modules, contrary to $K_{\Omega}$ (see Proposition~\ref{prop:restriction-kappa} below).
 This equivalence will be interesting, however, if $\calX$ is concentrated in odd cohomological degrees.
-In this case, the equivalence obtained is essentially that of \cite[Theorem 8.4]{GKM} (see also \cite[Theorem 2.1.1]{R2}). \end{enumerate}
+In this case, the equivalence obtained is essentially that of \cite[Theorem 8.4]{GKM} (see also \cite[Theorem 2.1.1]{R2}). \end{enumerate} \end{remark}